DAI-Lab-HERALD/General-Framework/Framework/README.md

 If one wishes to toggle whether only the agents for which the predictions are made are plotted, one can do so by setting *only_show_pred_agents = True* if this is the case.
 Otherwise for plotting all the agents in a scene regardless of whether predictions are available for them one must set *only_show_pred_agents = False*.

 It is additionally possible to plot the likelihoods of the predicted trajectories (*likelihood_visualization = True*), where the likelihoods are depicted by the opacity level of the trajectory.
+If one decides to use this feature, and plots scenes with multiple depicted agents, then setting *joint_likelihoods = True* will provide likelihoods calculated based on distributions over the joint trajectories agents, while otherwise, each agent's likelihood will be calculated separately.

 Lastly, if one wishes to mark the locations at each time step of a prediction one must set *plot_only_lines = False*.